Business Banking

 Not sure if Mercury is right for your business?
 Give our demo a spin to see it in action.

-*Mercury is a financial technology company, not a bank.
-Banking services provided by Choice Financial Group and Evolve Bank & Trust®; Members FDIC.
+Mercury is a fintech company, not an FDIC-insured bank.
+Banking services provided through Choice Financial Group and Column N.A., Members FDIC.
+Deposit insurance covers the failure of an insured bank.